UK SME Confidence Index September 2017 ________________

 SME confidence drops quarter on quarter, as Brexit continues to douse the flames of UK business growth.

 Business growth: One in four SMEs say the most negative impact Brexit has had to date is on both their planned business growth (25%) and planned investments (23%)

-Employment: Quarter on quarter, SMEs are pushing back plans to increase the total number of employees - an increasing number acknowledge they won’t increase the number of employees at all in the next 12 months (43%, up from 36% in Q2), focusing instead on managing their existing talent.
+Employment: Quarter on quarter, SMEs are pushing back plans to increase the total number of employees.
+An increasing number acknowledge they won’t increase the number of employees at all in the next 12 months (43%, up from 36% in Q2), focusing instead on managing their existing talent.